Kagebounshin/neverday-milestone-project-1/README.md

 * Contact the band about future requests at the contact section.

-In the future:
+### Features For The Future

+* I would like for my forms to work, so they fulfill their purpose.

-I would like to implement a music section so you can listend to the music directley on the site.
+* I would like to implement a music section.
+There you will be able to listend to our music directley on the site, and read the lyrics for our realeased songs.

-A merch section were you can buy clothes and our upcoming album.
+* A merch section were you can buy clothes and our upcoming album.

+---

-## Technologies Used.
+## Technologies Used

-### Languages.
+### Languages

 * [HTML]()

 * [CSS]()

-### Framework and Libraries.
+### Framework and Libraries

 * [Bootstrap](https://getbootstrap.com/) - frontend framework